 How to Keep Your Creative Team On-Task and Focused on Their Roles

-Good project management skills maintain work-team commitment to, and focus on, the various tasks necessary for its completion.
+Good project management skills maintain a work-team commitment to and focus on, the various tasks necessary for its completion.
 An overriding project goal generates successful collaboration among team members as they fulfill their respective responsibilities.
-Keeping the entire team appropriately motivated is as important as meeting deadlines, particularly if the project is comprised of numerous smaller tasks executed in succession over the longer-term.
+Keeping the entire team appropriately motivated is as important as meeting deadlines, particularly if the project is comprised of numerous smaller tasks executed in succession over the longer term.

 Selecting Qualified Team Members

-The process of selecting qualified team members focuses work-task efficiency for project success.
+The process of selecting qualified team members focuses on work-task efficiency for project success.
 Basic qualifications include:

 Technical proficiency - the ability to consistently do the job.